Bestiality with a donkey: Religion and mythology

 In Greek mythology, the onocentaur, a character with a human upper body and a donkey lower body, is believed to have been born from the union of man and donkey.

 It is written that Balaam had sex with his donkey.
-The Talmud also states that Jesus slept with a donkey on the way to Jerusalem.
-This statement derogatorily implies that Jesus had sex with a donkey.
 An anecdote about a man having sex with a donkey was used by Zoroastrians in the 9th century to make a complex point about the problem of evil in Islam and Christianity: "A man is seen having sex with a donkey.
 Those who see him ask why he is doing such an abominable thing.
 The man replies, 'because it is my donkey'."
 This anecdote was used to mock the view that God, as the absolute ruler of the universe, cannot be accused of harming/punishing the creatures of the universe.

 The Matsya Purana enjoins that anyone who has sex with a donkey should have his head completely shaved.
 References to sex with the female donkey appear in Parashara's writings.
 According to the Parasara Dharma Sastra, a person in union with a female animal, including a female donkey, must perform the Prajapatya ritual.

 Here is a saying of Muhammad, as recorded in the hadith collections of Abu Dawud, Al-Tirmidhi, and al-Nasa'i:

 "A man caught having sex with a female donkey must be killed along with the donkey."

 According to Ruhollah Khomeini's decree, if a Muslim man decides to sell a donkey with which he has had sex, he is forbidden to sell it in his home country.
 According to the book Radd al-Mukhtar, if a woman inserts the penis of a donkey or a severed penis into her body during Hajj, her Hajj is invalid according to the universal consensus.